Maexerich/zadarlabs_arm_ros1/README.md

 - make .AppImage executable: `chmod +x lib/Zadar_Run-aarch64.AppImage`

 # Accessing jetson
-Jetson is set up with username and password being 'radar'.
+Jetson is set up with username and password 'radar'.
-## Web-interface
+## Web-interface: to record data
 The test setup proposed, includes a self hosted website which can be used to start and stop ros-recordings.
 This has not been tested extensively, use with caution.